Uruguayan Senate agrees on a consensus statement on the Malvinas war and ongoing conflict

 “This has been done with a pluralist attitude, where the ruling coalition and opposition, and other actors with different ideological background, have joined behind the efforts to recover sovereignty over the Islands”

-Caarmona said that Malvinas is not only an Argentine cause, but also a regional and global one which struggles for the disappearance of colonialism in the XXI century.
+Carmona said that Malvinas is not only an Argentine cause, but also a regional and global one which struggles for the disappearance of colonialism in the XXI century.

 And more precisely for Uruguay and Argentina it is imperative to address South Atlantic issues, such as reactivating the South Atlantic peace and Cooperation Zone.